Esukhia/teachingtibetan.com/docs/production/strategies-compensating.md

   <summary>Detailed explanation</summary>

-It means that the written text is entirely devoid of spelling, punctuation, grammar, or any other mistakes that would compromise its correctness, clarity, or adherence to the established rules and conventions of the writing system.
+It means the person can smoothly replace a word or sign they can't recall with an equivalent term.
+They do this so seamlessly that it is hardly noticeable to the listener.

 </details>